 Meaningful vs Rote Learning: Ausubel's Distinction

 The distinction is not about the nature of the content but about the learner's approach to it.
-A pupil can memorise the periodic table by rote or can learn it meaningfully by connecting each element's properties to its atomic structure and position.
+A learner can memorise the periodic table by rote or can learn it meaningfully by connecting each element's properties to its atomic structure and position.
 The same fact can be stored in either way, and the storage mode determines how readily it can be transferred and applied.

 Rote Learning vs Meaningful Learning